 At first, this might seem shallow or rude; but, in all honesty, grandmas love buying anything they can for their future or current grandbabies.
 If you gave your mother-in-law the sole task of buying part of the baby’s wardrobe or even giving her the nursery color scheme and some ideas for decor – she would be delighted to help nest and get her future grandchild’s room in order!

 If you’d rather give her a smaller task that she will still enjoy, allow her to be the first to contribute to the baby’s library.
 She could choose a few of her favorite books – maybe even ones she loved as a little girl!
-Help jumpstart her ideas by sharing this list of 101 books for baby’s first library.
+Help jumpstart her ideas by sharing this list of the best books for toddlers.

 10. Let her feel the baby kick